 Review statuses of service requests

 To ensure that the system is fulfilling services correctly, check the status of self-service requests on the Service Requests page.
+(To open this page, select Reports > Service Requests in BMC Digital Workplace Catalog.)
 You can filter service requests, and export the data to a CSV file for further analysis.

 Additional features for internal services suppliers

 After you have mastered the initial internal service supplier tasks, explore the following features:

 - Import and manage multi-level categories